-Some people look at personal fitness training as a career that just happens because you love exercising, but becoming a personal trainer takes hard work and dedication.
+Some people look at personal fitness training as a career that just happens because you love exercising, but the stepts to becoming a personal trainer takes hard work and dedication.
 And a lot more than working out.

 Here are 5 crucial steps to becoming a personal fitness trainer.